-Figure 4 – Overview on the rebel-controlled areas

 El Hasar Islamist Group

-The El Hasar Islamist group was formed in 2018 in the neighbouring country of KATASI and turned into a “terror organisation” requesting their own state and engaging in guerrilla-type terror operations against the KATASI government.
-Recently, following anti-terror operations conducted by the Government of KATASI supported by the French Forces, El Hasar fighters/elements crossed the border into CARANA in the western parts of the KOLONI and TERENI Region.
-Local communities report armed attacks and raids on villages by these elements, the latter stealing money, food, supply items like spare parts, gas and ammunition.
-Reports also indicate violence against civilians such as rape, torture and other casualties.
+The El Hasar Islamist group was formed in 2018 in the neighbouring country of Katasi and became a “terror organization”, requesting its own state and engaging in guerrilla-type terror operations against the Government of Katasi.
+Recently, following anti-terror operations conducted by the Government of Katasi with the support of French forces, El Hasar fighters/elements crossed the border into Carana, in the western parts of the Koloni and Tereni Regions.
+Local communities report armed attacks and raids on villages by these elements, who have been stealing money, food, supply items such as spare parts, gas and ammunition.
+Reports also indicate violence against civilians, including rape, torture and other acts of physical violence.

-Unconfirmed reports claim the fundamentalist elements from both the Tatsi and Kori communities are supporting/ sympathising with the El Hasar fighters/elements.
+Unconfirmed reports claim the fundamentalist elements from both the Tatsi and Kori communities are supporting and/or sympathizing with the El Hasar fighters/elements.

 Elassi Liberation Front (ELF)